Best Upper Back Exercises of 2025 for Definition and Strength

 Landmine Row

-Position one-quarter of a barbell in a nook and row the bar towards your chest, retaining a flat back.
+Position one-quarter of a barbell in a nook and row the barbell towards your chest, retaining a flat back.
 This workout engages your lats, traps, and center, presenting a comprehensive top-body exercise.

 How To T-Bar Row The Right Way (Video Credit: Mind Pump TV YouTube Channel)